wzhudev/d/README.md

 ### Font

 Download a nerd font from <https://www.nerdfonts.com/font-downloads> and change the font of your terminal emulator to it.
-Personally I prefer CaskaydiaMono Nerd Font.

 ### Setup Node.js